aws/aws-fpga/SDAccel/README.md

 # 3. Run the FPGA accelerated application on F1

 Here are the steps:
-* Start an F1 instance using [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ).
-Currently, the developer AMI is the only supported AMI for running SDAccel applications on F1.
+* Start an F1 instance using [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ), alternatively you can [create your own Runtime AMI](docs/Create_Runtime_AMI.md) for running your SDAccel applications on F1.
    * *Assuming the developer flow (compilation) was done on a separate instance you will need to:*
      * Copy the compiled host executable (exe) to new instance
      * Copy the \*.awsxclbin AWS FPGA binary file to the new instance